physicsgtx/Calculator/README.md

 # Calculator
- Simple Calculator with trending theme
+ Simple Calculator with 2 themes theme
 ## Features
 - Dark Theme
 - Easy to work
 - Different Colorfull Mods
 - Some small Animations

-You can See my website on  [My calculator](https://bhavyabhut.github.io/Calculator/).
+You can See my website on  [My calculator]